Nebulosar/CodeceptionCoverageChecker/README.md

 Extension for codeception.
 Can be used to fail tests if they are under the coverage threshold.

 ## What it does
-CovergeChecker is an extension made for Codeception.
-You can let your build fail when your code coveage is not high enough using this simple extension.
+CoverageChecker is an extension made for Codeception.
+You can let your build fail when your code coverage is not high enough using this simple extension.
 If code coverage checks are the only thing you need from an analyser, this is what you want.
 No need for expensive cloud analysers!

 **Example**
 Take for example your build on Travis.
-By runing your tests with codeception you can see if your code still works.
+By running your tests with codeception you can see if your code still works.
 Now, you can also check if there is enough code covered by those tests!
 This repository is a living example of that.

 ## Install